Photocredit: Image by Charles Ryan

 Ecosystem Restoration

 In addition, to demonstrating the value of cultivating grasslands to boost the availability of nutritious food for wild cattle and other grazers, BORA has amassed a living collection of over 90 wild fig species in the Sabah Ficus Germplasm Centre at Tabin Wildlife Reserve.
 Figs are some of the most important sources of wild food for Sabah's wildlife.
-The Centre is able to provide planting materials for habitat restoration initiatives.
-These efforts are beginning to see important gains and it is vital that they continue to be scaled up across larger landscapes.
+The Centre is able to provide planting materials for habitat restoration initiatives which need to be scaled up across larger landscapes.

 READ MORE

-For the first time, BORA is compiling all its knowledge on the food plants of wild Bornean Orangutans to energise what we believe to be actions for the conservation of our endangered red apes.
+In the mission to conserve wildlife on increasingly marginal lands, improving the capacity for land to provide not just shelter, but adequate food sources, is now critical.
+BORA is compiling all its knowledge on the food plants of wild Bornean Orangutans to energise what we believe to be actions for the conservation of our endangered red apes.

 "An Illustrated Guide to Bornean Orangutan Food Plants"